 The dome of the Pantheon

 19. The Pantheon – the locals’ favorite of all Rome monuments

-The Pantheon is the most incredible monument in Rome, less popular than the Colosseum, dearest to locals.
-It is also the best-preserved among all Rome monuments.
+The Pantheon is the most incredible monument in Rome, less popular than the Colosseum, dearest, to locals.
+It is also the best-maintained among all Rome monuments.
 It’s got the look we see today from the renovation at the time of Emperor Hadrian, around 120 AD.

 The precision of this architecture, perfectly rounded, with identical height and width, will mesmerize you.
 Get inside and experience the harmony of its design standing near the center of the structure and admiring the solemn coffer ceiling of what still represents one of the biggest domes in the world.

 The Pantheon has only one window: a hole at the top of the vault, from which a beam of light gets in and hits different parts of the surface, depending on the time of the day.
 Artists and kings are buried inside the place, which was born as a temple to all deities, and later declared a Catholic church.
 The Pantheon is a must-visit landmark in Rome, and the entrance is free, so you have no excuse to skip it!

 ROME MONUMENTS AND LANDMARKS PART 3 – PIAZZA NAVONA TO THE VATICAN